Kattis/kattis-cli/README.md

 See the section for your operating system below for instructions on how to install the submission client as a command runnable from anywhere on your file system.

+If the `python` command is not installed, try using `python3` instead.

 ## Windows

 To run the client as a command, you can create a file `kattis.bat` in `kattis-cli`: